Prateekkp/nifty50-market-analysis/README.md

 ## 🔮 Future Roadmap

-- 🔁 Automate Power BI refresh using Python + Gateway
+- 🔁 Automate Power BI refresh using Python + Gateway (Using AirFlow)
 - 📈 Add ML-based stock cluster analysis (based on trend/volatility)
 - 🗣️ Generate auto-summaries for stocks using NLP
 - ☁️ Deploy dashboard to Power BI Service with user controls